talsec/Free-RASP-Android/README.md

 ```
 3. Setup the Configuration for your app.
 Set up with your values 😉.

-You must get your expected signing certificate hash in Base64 form.
+You must get your expected signing certificate hashes in Base64 form.

 You can go through [this manual](https://github.com/talsec/Free-RASP-Community/wiki/Getting-your-signing-certificate-hash-of-app) to learn how to sign your app in more detail, including manual signing and using Google's Play app signing.

-Alternatively, you can use already prepared helper function `Log.e(..)` in the `onCreate()` to get expectedSigningCertificateHashBase64 easily.
-Helper functions are located in the `Utils.kt`:
+Alternatively, you can use already prepared helper function `Log.e(..)` in the `onCreate()` to get a hash of the signing certificate easily.
+The `expectedSigningCertificateHashBase64` is an array of certificate hashes, as the support of multiple certificate hashes is included (e.g. if you are using a different certificate hash for Huawei App Gallery).
+The Helper functions are located in the `Utils.kt`:

 ```kt
 [TalsecApplication.kt]